- posted: May 15, 2019

 Let’s start with the definition of simple assault.
 In most cases, it is intentionally, knowingly or recklessly causing bodily injury to another.
 It can also be an attempt to cause injury or to put someone in fear of serious injury.
 Either way, there is a required mental state that must be proved in order to convict.
 Your act of joining in a bar fight may have been voluntary, but there is still room to argue that no harm was intended.
 It can also be argued that your actions were entirely protective or defensive.

 Participants in bar fights are usually inebriated, which further casts doubt on the element of intent.
 Alcohol is said to loosen tongues and tighten fists, so minor provocations can result in disproportionate use of force.
 A defendant’s level of drunkenness is considered in determining whether the requisite mental state is present for an assault conviction.

 Finally, “mutual consent” is a broad term with room for varying interpretation.
 In simple assault cases, it usually means that an argument escalated into a physical confrontation, as opposed to one person being attacked for no reason.
 The total circumstances must be taken into account to resolve this issue.

 Even with the explanations and defenses available to you, it is important to have an experienced Pennsylvania criminal attorney at your side when facing a misdemeanor charge, since jail time and other penalties can result from a conviction.
 Bear in mind that those involved in the incident will be assigning blame to others, including you, and will likely have lawyers of their own.

-To learn more about how a qualified criminal defense attorney can assist you in dealing with assault charges, call the law office of Matthew R. Zatko at 814-483-7075 or contact me online to arrange a free consultation at my Somerset office.
+To learn more about how a qualified criminal defense attorney can assist you in dealing with assault charges, call Matthew R. Zatko, Attorney at Law at 814-443-1631 or contact me online to arrange a free consultation at my Somerset office.